Time To First Byte: Definition, Reasons & Ways To Reduce

 2. Reduce the use of third-party plugins

 Third-party plugins can add significant overhead and increase TTFB.
-It’s essential to assess the necessity of each plugin and consider removing or disabling any that are unnecessary or redundant.
+It’s essential to assess each plugin’s necessity and consider removing or disabling any that are unnecessary or redundant.

 Each plugin introduces additional server-side processing and can potentially have dependencies on external resources or make extensive API calls, further increasing TTFB.
 Minimizing the number of plugins used on your website can streamline the server’s processing and improve TTFB.